What is Search Engine Optimization?

 Avoid “one and done” thinking.
 Optimizing your site for search should be a continuous process.
 Search engine algorithms, common search terms, technology, and typical visitor behavior all change.
 Your website needs to evolve in order to keep up.

 There’s more to SEO than the content on the page.
-A few of the things that make a difference in to how your pages rank in search engines are: page load time, mobile- and tablet-friendly layouts, valid code, the overall “user experience,” the number of other sites that link to yours.
+A few of the things that make a difference in to how your pages rank in search engines are: page load speed, mobile-friendly layouts, valid code, the overall “user experience”, and the quality of other sites that link to yours.

 Contact Us for help with your SEO efforts